xtuml/bridgepoint/doc-bridgepoint/notes/8321_Model_Element_Move/8321_Model_Element_Move.dnt.md

 configuration-management system detecting that a move operation (as opposed to a sequence of delete and create operations) occurred.

-4.3 Model element move shall be supported for the following model-element move (see Limitations [[2.3]](#2.3)):
+4.3 Model element move shall be supported for the following model elements (see Limitations [[2.3]](#2.3)):
 4.3.1 Data type definition
 4.3.2 Component definition